 Converting Between PDF and PNG

-Sometimes you need to go from one format to the other — a PDF slide that needs to be a shareable image, or a PNG diagram that needs to become a document page.
+Sometimes you need to go from one format to the other - PDF slide that needs to be a shareable image or PNG diagram that needs to become document page.

 Need to convert between formats?